top of page

 box.label(text="How to Use:", icon="INFO")

 box.label(text="2.
-Click 'Import .dae Files'.")
+Click 'Import .obj Files'.")

 box.label(text="3.
-Each .dae file is imported as a single object.")
+Each file becomes a single mesh.")

 box.label(text="4.
 Cameras are deleted.")

 box.label(text="6.
-All imports are organized under 'SketchUp Importer'.")
+Everything is under 'SketchUp Importer'.")

-layout.operator("import.sketchup_dae_import", text="Import .dae Files")
+layout.operator("import.sketchup_obj_import", text="Import .obj Files")

 layout.separator()